linktoahmad/mcBlog-assg/README.md

 ## Getting Started / Local Development With Dockers

-To get started with local development, you will need to have Docker and Docker Compose installed.
+To get started with local development, you will need to have Docker and Docker Compose installed, Node 20 or lstest, postgreSQL 16 or latest pdAdmin recomenred but not required, openrouter ali key,and gemeni api key.

 1.  **Clone the repository:**